Glossary term

 Key Takeaways

-- A waiver of premium rider can keep life insurance in force after a qualifying disability.
+- A waiver of premium rider may stop required premium payments after a qualifying event.

 How a Waiver of Premium Rider Works

-The rider sets out the definition of disability, the waiting period, and the conditions under which premiums are waived.
-If the insured qualifies, the insurer stops requiring the owner to pay the premium while the rider conditions remain satisfied.
-The policy generally stays in force as though the required premium had been paid.
+When the rider applies, the insurer stops requiring the owner to pay premiums while the conditions remain satisfied.
+The policy generally remains active as though premiums had been paid.

 The Bottom Line